John-Nagle/ttyloopdriver/README.md

 - Motor control LED is always on.
 Probably a pullup resistor problem.
 RTS is an active low.
 RTS signal shows 3V for OFF, 0.2V for ON in current circuit, but U7 remains on even for the OFF condition.
 R17 needs to be larger, or this needs a redesign.

+### Update 2017-05-13

+Board 2.2 not built; more pull-in energy is needed.
+The voltage decays too fast, and only one of three Teletypes will work with the 1uf @ 120V cap.
+Board 2.3 will have 2uf @ 120V.
+This should provide enough punch to pull in the selector fast enough.
+Github files are updated to Board v2.3.0, but the board has not been sent to fab yet.

 # What it is